YerMarti/KomodoML/README.md

 print(kfold.scores_)
 ```

-Alternatively, you can throw the resampling strategy into the model, whatever best suits you.
+Alternatively, you can throw the resampling strategy into the model, whatever suits you best.

 ```python
 kfold = KFoldFit(k=5)